-- Through a team-based business plan project (22% of the final grade), students actively use the concepts and frameworks learned in class to create the business strategy for a new entrepreneurial venture.
-Students gain the ability to organize and manage a project within a team, the ability to develop an effective business plan strategy (e.g., analysis of the market, understanding of requisite resources and capabilities, necessary organizational structure, etc.), the ability to think about the main problems that might emerge by launching such a plan, and the ability to structure and deliver a winning presentation.
+- Through two team-based business simulations (35% of the final grade), students actively use the concepts and frameworks learned in class to craft the operations nd corporate strategy of either a new entrepreneurial venture and an existing one.
+Students gain the ability to organize and manage a project within a team, the ability to develop an effective business strategy mindset (e.g., analysis of the market, understanding of requisite resources and capabilities, necessary organizational structure, etc.), and the ability to structure and deliver a winning presentation.

-N. SLACK, A. BRANDON-JONES, R. JOHNSTON, Operations Management.
-Prentice Hall, 8th edition.
+- N. SLACK, A. BRANDON-JONES, R. JOHNSTON, Operations Management.
+Prentice Hall, 8th edition (selected chapters).